 I exchange a few words with him.
-It's funny, he too was still Nusa Lembongan the day before, to film the surfers from over there.
+It's funny, he was also still in Nusa Lembongan the day before, to film the surfers from over there.
 (This neighboring island of Bali is famous for its waves.)

 Baptism with Followers of Jesus

 Later, while I polish my tan after a refreshing splash in the waves (in well-supervised zone), I am pulled out of my torpor by songs.

-I raise my head, move my hand away from a "manicurist" who was redirecting her trajectory towards me to offer me her services, and discover a group of people, looking like boy scouts with their shorts and white socks in their sandals, accompanied by a guitarist very "Jesus is coming back" like in the film by Etienne Chatiliez.
+I raise my head, dismiss with a gesture of the hand a "manicurist" who redirected her trajectory towards me to propose her services, and discover a group of people, with the vague allure of boyscouts with their shorts and their white socks in their sandals, accompanied by a guitarist very "Jesus is coming back" as in the film by Étienne Chatiliez.

 They sing in chorus, clap their hands.
-Sounds like a cult.
-When they finish singing, they close their eyes.
-They're obviously praying.
-Then they go together to the sea, surrounding a guy they're helping to ride the waves.
-I jump on my camera, twist myself into my sarong, and rush towards them.
-It's a baptism.
+It looks like a sect.
+When the singing is over, they close their eyes.
+They are praying, obviously.
+Then they go together to the sea, surrounding a guy whom they help to advance in the waves.
+I jump on my camera, wrap myself in my sarong, and rush towards them.
+It is a baptism.

-I arrive a little late and have only time to make some shots from afar.
-A red guy with big teeth, noting my interest in the thing, tries to evangelize me by explaining to me the meaning of baptism.
-I thank him and pretend to be passionate about what he tells me, just to know who these people are.
+I arrived a little late and only had time to take a few shots from afar.
+A red-haired guy with big teeth, noticing my interest in the thing, tries to evangelize me by explaining the meaning of baptism.
+I thank him and pretend to be fascinated by what he tells me, just to know who these people are.

 I finally got my information: "We are the Followers of Jesus.
 We are from all over the world, America, Australia, New Zealand..."
-I'll leave it at that.
-I'm not sure if that's the name of their religious movement, or if it was just a way of explaining to me that they were Christians "disciples of Jesus" from all over the world...
+I leave it at that.
+I'm not sure if it's the name of their religious movement, or if it was just a way to explain to me that they were Christian "followers of Jesus" from all over the world...
 I am a miscreant, I remain a miscreant.